webex/react-widgets/README.md

 ## Install

-### Build From Source
+### Serve From Source

 1. Clone this repo using a git client (e.g. `git clone https://github.com/webex/react-widgets.git`)
 1. Run `npm install` from the root of the repo.
 You will want to run this every time you pull down any new updates.
-1. From the root of the repo, run the following to build the widget:
+1. From the root of the repo, run the following to serve the widgets demo:
     ```sh
-    npm run build
+    npm start
     ```
-1. The built bundles are located at `packages/node_modules/@ciscospark/PACKAGE_NAME/dist`.
+1. The widget demo will be running on http://localhost:8000

 ## Version

-Once a widget is bundled, the version number is available in the following ways:
+When a widget is bundled and loaded via script tag, the version number is available in the following ways:

 - A comment at the top of each bundled file
 - Programmatic access after a widget has been registered: `window.ciscospark.widgetFn.{widgetName}.version` (e.g. `window.ciscospark.widgetFn.spaceWidget.version`)